Tubbz-alt/sr4rs/README.md

 # sr4rs
-Using SRResNet on UCMerced Landuse Dataset
+Using SRResNet on UCMerced Landuse Dataset.
+Limited myself to just the SRResNet without GAN, tried learning on the dataset, using prelearned weights from https://github.com/sgrvinod and finally using those weights as a starting point to learn on the dataset (transfer).

 ## Model
 SRResNet (https://arxiv.org/abs/1609.04802), as implemented at https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Super-Resolution